Video an Audio Specifics

-The Default camera to use during this period was the External iSight that has since been taken off the market.
-However an USB 1.1 camera with drivers for your Mac and OS version plus a utility now called iUSBCam ccould make a USB camera work.
-You could and can still use a Firewaire able DV camcorder.
+The Default camera to use when it first came out was the External iSight that has since been taken off the market.
+However an USB camera with drivers for your Mac and OS version plus a utility now called iUSBCam can make a USB camera work.
 There are issues with certain USB 2.0 cameras if you Mac has a USB 2.0 capability that can cause issues about obtaining a Mac Driver for it.
 I will revisit Exceptions lower down.

-There are three menus that control your ability to and/or start Video or Audio Only chats and one other Menu Bar option to start one.
+There are two menus that control your ability to Video or Audio Only chat

 This menu needs the Show Audio Status and Show Video Status to be selected for you to see the relevant Green icons in the Buddy list.

-If you turn them Off the Buddy List will be slightly shorter as the icons tend to make the line for the individual Buddies deeper - but not having them means that starting from the Buddy List then needs you to highlight the Buddy and use the icons at the bottom of the Buddy List (Or start from the Buddies menu or Right/Control Click a Buddy for the similar Contextual menu).
+If you turn them Off the Buddy List will be shorter as the icons tend to make the line for the individual Buddies deeper but not having them means that starting from the Buddy List then needs you to highlight the Buddy and use the icons at the bottom of the Buddy List (Or start from the Buddies menu).

-In the iChat Preferences > Audio/Video section you get to choose the Microphone in a drop down and an extra drop down will appear if you have two or more cameras.
-If you have no camera the space where my Pic is will be a grey square telling you there is no camera.
+In the iChat Preferences > Video section you get to choose the Microphone in a drop down and an extra drop down will appear if you have two or more cameras.
+It is the Video section even if you do not have a camera.

 If you have a camera that is Always On like the external iSight one tended to be, then there is an option here to make that start up iChat.
 It is a useful feature as it will also make you Login to AIM if you lose the Login connection like a auto re-login.